Master of Fine Arts in Creative Writing

 The 2023 College of Arts and Sciences Commencement Ceremony will feature two student speakers: María Paula (MaPa) Mijares Torres will serve as our undergraduate commencement speaker, and Monique D. Clark will serve as our graduate commencement speaker.

 Meet Jojo Elhassan, Recipient of MFA Scholarship for Marginalized Writers

 Nigerian writer Altine “Jojo” Elhassan, creative writing ’24, is the inaugural recipient of a full tuition scholarship from the MFA Gift Fund for Marginalized Writers.
 The scholarship aims to support diverse literary voices by funding writers whose personal experiences of marginalization—including but not limited to race, class or disability—inform their work.

-Creative Writing Retreats: Collioure, France — Summer 2023 Sold Out!
+Annual Creative Writing Retreat: Collioure, France

 Planning for our summer retreat programs in 2024 is underway.